People ask all the time – is the ZZ plant poisonous? Here’s the details!

 The Araceae family gets a bad name for being poisonous as the plants contain calcium oxalate.

 Our bodies contain calcium oxalate.
 In fact, kidney stones are the “friendly name” for calcium oxalate stones which no one likes!

 What Parts Of The Plant Are Poisonous or Toxic?

 All Parts – Everything!

 Handling, ingesting and coming in contact with all parts of the plant is not recommended.

-This includes the seeds, glossy dark green foliage, roots, and sap, etc
+This includes the seeds, glossy dark green foliage, stems, roots, and sap, etc

 What Are The Symptoms Of Zamioculcas Zamiifolia Poisoning?

 The word “poisonous” or ‘toxic” could be a little strong or exaggerated.